 RADIUS is located in the pump house with a water basin that was built in 1918-1919 adjacent to the water tower from 1895-1896.
 RADIUS is located on the site of the former municipal cemetery (1829-1874), the current Kalverbos, and is part of the protected cityscape of Delft.
 The water tower complex—consisting of a water tower, pump house and cwater basin—has been listed as a national monument since 2002.

 The water tower was commissioned by the municipal water company, the N.V.
 Delftsche Duinwaterleiding Maatschappij, to provide drinking water.
 The pump house with a water basin, which is partly embedded in an overgrown hill at the rear of the building, was built in 1918-1919.
 The water was extracted from the dunes of Monster to the south of The Hague.
 The twenty-nine meter high water tower was built in a style related to the Neo-Dutch Renaissance, designed by the Delft municipal architect M.A.C.
 Hartman.
-Click here for further information about the water tower.
-You can visit the water tower as part of our biweekly guided tour; click here for further information and to book tickets.
+You can visit the water tower; click here for further information and to book tickets.

 RADIUS was founded in 2021 by Niekolaas Johannes Lekkerkerk.
 The renovation and the renewed function of the building as an art center has been realized according to a design by the architectural firm DP6.

 Niekolaas Johannes Lekkerkerk